-On Thursday, an extensive Daily Beast report shed light on the assault case that can be traced back to 1994.
-Using her first name “Jennifer” for fear of her safety and scrutiny, the alleged victim details how her life has reportedly been uprooted by Minaj, Petty and estranged family members.
+Back in March, an extensive Daily Beast report shed light on an assault case that can be traced back to 1994.
+In the report, Jennifer Hough, an alleged sexual assault victim, details how her life has reportedly been uprooted by rap superstar Nicki Minaj; Kenneth Petty, Minaj’s husband, who is also a registered sex offender; and estranged family members.

 Below we’re sharing all the most important pieces of information worth knowing right now.

-Who Is Jennifer, the Alleged Sexual Assault Victim of Kenneth Petty?
+Who Is Jennifer Hough, the Alleged Sexual Assault Victim of Kenneth Petty?

-Jennifer, the alleged sexual assault victim grew up in South Jamaica, Queens similar to Petty and Minaj.
-The woman who’d taken in and raised her mother also raised her.
+Jennifer Hough, the alleged sexual assault victim grew up in South Jamaica, Queens similar to Petty and Minaj.
 According to The Daily Beast, Jennifer, Minaj, and Petty are interconnected.
 Her brother allegedly shares a cousin with Petty, she also shared her estranged adoptive cousin, Shiran Grayson, lived with Minaj’s friend TT at one point.

 The Details Surrounding The Original Case